 Roads here can be poorly marked and dimly lit, so when traveling an unfamiliar route it’s best to avoid driving at night.

 Common dangers like topes, potholes, washouts, debris and hairpin turns are twice as risky in the dark, so if you do need to travel at night, lessen your speed to help you avoid hazards.
+When traveling at night, bear in mind that many people turn on their high beams on country roads, so be prepared to keep your eyes down on the road to avoid being blinded by the light.

-Overall the roads here are fine, if you can drive at home you can drive in Oaxaca.
+Overall the roads here are fine.
+If you can drive at home you can drive in Oaxaca.
 You just need to remember to be extra diligent and focus on the road.

 One tequila, two tequila, three tequila…and where are my car keys?